corndeladmin/DevOps-Course-Python-Intro/README.md

 The aim is to make Python more approachable for everyone, even those without any programming experience.

 After this course you should feel confident using Python and have a solid understanding of its core concepts.
 The material available in Aptem will provide different levels of detail, and some longer exercises.
-Here we will master the basics.
+Here we will master the basics of Python.

 Follow the link to Chapter 1 to get started.